Top 3 Network Monitoring Use Cases for MSPs

 You may have heard IT professionals go on about the importance of monitoring your network performance and how a network performance monitoring software can help you pinpoint the cause of problems like dropped calls, slow downs, or connection losses.
 The easiest way to get the point across is to understand the specific situations in which the solution will be used.
 So today, we’re running you through 3 use cases for network performance monitoring, specifically for service providers (MSPs).

 - What is Network Monitoring?

 - Network Monitoring Use Case Overview

 - Continuous Network Monitoring

-- Why You Need Network Performance Monitoring
+- Why You Need Network Monitoring

 For many companies, their network is a foundation atop which their house is built.
 If their foundation is crumbling, the whole house falls apart.

 Think of your business like a revenue property, and you’re the landlord.
 Slow downs or dropped connections are like cracks in your foundation.
 As the cracks accumulate, the strength of your foundation is jeopardized.
 You’ll then be forced to spend a ridiculous amount of money and time fixing the foundation because you didn’t fix the cracks as they appeared, and you’ll also run the risk of losing your tenants, or for businesses, clients.

 To avoid all of this, let’s look at some concrete examples of when a network performance monitoring solution is your best bet at saving the very foundation of your business.

 In today's tech world, the term network monitoring is widespread throughout the IT and network industry.
 Network monitoring is the process of continuously measuring and analyzing network metrics to gather information to determine, in real time, whether a network is running optimally.
 More specifically, it allows you to define the quality of services offered by the underlying network, primarily measured from an end-user perspective.